rooms and Room assignments

 - A box or ceiling fan per suite

 You are encouraged to bring the following items.
 (Some items are also available to rent.
-See HSA below):
+See rentals section below):

 - Comfortable walking shoes